 But it all evens out because a person who deliberately rejects the Christian worldview can’t escape it either.

-Just as the secular worldview isn’t purely secular, the so called “Christian worldview” of our day has been influence by modern secular ideas.
+Just as the secular worldview isn’t purely secular, the so-called “Christian worldview” of our day has been influenced by modern secular ideas.

 It is no easy thing, purging modernism from our minds and if we could ever completely succeed in doing so, we’d then have to purge our minds of post-modernism.
 I really don’t believe we can ever avoid being a product of our times.
 But reading the Bible helps a lot.
 It also helps a great deal to read history and non-western literature–the Bible nicely fits into these categories as well.
 These help us to provide a context for the idolatrous worldviews out of which we live.